mohlcyber/McAfee-ATD-Phantom/README.md

 <img width="629" alt="screen shot 2017-08-09 at 11 04 03" src="https://user-images.githubusercontent.com/25227268/29113818-7f1b4356-7cf2-11e7-8b9e-0998ffbf3b0a.png">

-By detonating a file in ATD - the Phantom platform will wait until ATD finished the analysis and pull all attributes (indicators of compromise) into the platform.
+By detonating a file / detonating a url in ATD - the Phantom platform will wait until ATD finished the analysis and pull all attributes (indicators of compromise) into the platform.

 ## Summary